feilumath/iDARR/README.md

 ## Usage

 This repo implements iDARR in MATLAB.
 It uses the L-curve method for early stopping.
-For 2D image deblurring examples and benchmarking, it uses the [IR Tools](https://link.springer.com/article/10.1007/s11075-018-0570-7) by Silvia Gazzola, Per Christian Hansen, and James G. Nagy.
+Tests include the Frodholm integral equation and 2D image deblurring.
+The tests compares the DA-RKHS norm with two widely used L2 and l2 norms, denoted by IR-L2 and IR-l2 respectively.
+The L-curve method and the image handling tools in nice [IR Tools](https://link.springer.com/article/10.1007/s11075-018-0570-7) by Silvia Gazzola, Per Christian Hansen, and James G. Nagy.

 - iDARR_demo.m:  This script provides a quick demonstration on using iDARR to solve discrete problems in the form `Ax = b`.

 - runme_main.m: This script contains the numerical tests on the Fredhold integral equation.
 It examines the stability of the method in different noise levels.
+The tests show that iDARR outperforms IR-L2 and IR-l2.

 - test_deblur.m: This script applies iDARR to 2D image deblurring, showcasing its potential in practical applications.